Mid-Atlantic Facilitators Network

-Be advised that MAFN workshops are NOT speeches or presentations.
+Be advised that MAFN events and workshops are NOT speeches or presentations.
 We are looking for highly engaging, interactive sessions – the kind that motivates participants to pay close attention and stay engaged.

 We welcome content that covers a wide range of skills, techniques, and processes related to facilitation.
 In response to member interest and as facilitators committed to helping groups reflect, converge, and act, we encourage sessions that focus on:

 How facilitators can make best use of Artificial Intelligence (AI) options